• Skip to primary navigation

 • 4 hard boiled eggs chopped

-• ½ cup grape or cherry tomatoes diced
+• ½ cup grape or cherry tomatoes quartered

 • 2-3 stalks green onion thinly sliced